Skip To Content

 • New climate governance frameworks, featuring insights from the Brazilian Forum on Climate Change and local Climate Change Coordination offices in Belo Horizonte.

 Each case exemplifies a co-created process to build resilience with workers in informal employment and people living in slum communities.
-Panelists will also explore current and potential pathways for these communities to access climate financing, and opportunities for scaling grassroots adaptation efforts.
+Access to finance is critical to these efforts.
+The final input will analyze the extent to which urban poor communities currently access climate finance and identify ways to increase this access.
+The webinar will close with an interactive discussion on scaling grassroots adaptation efforts.

 Don’t miss this session just days ahead of COP 30, where participants will also share perspectives and aspirations for the forthcoming IPCC Special Report on Climate Change and Cities.